-Internationally acclaimed as a concert artist, Susan Platts makes her mainstage opera debut in the role of Florence Pike in Pacific Opera Victoria's February 2012 production of Britten's Albert Herring – she played the role in both the Victoria (February 2013) and Vancouver (November 2013) performances.
+Internationally acclaimed as a concert artist, Susan Platts made her mainstage opera debut in the role of Florence Pike in Pacific Opera Victoria's co-production with Vancouver Opera of Benjamin Britten's Albert Herring – she played the role in both the Victoria (February 2013) and Vancouver (November 2013) performances.
 Ms. Platts returns to POV in October 2014 for the role of Erda in Wagner's Das Rheingold.
 In 2016 she is Hippolyta in Benjamin Britten's A Midsummer Night's Dream.

 British-born Canadian mezzo-soprano Susan Platts, who grew up in Victoria, BC, brings a uniquely rich and wide-ranging voice to concert and recital repertoire for alto and mezzo-soprano. †She is particularly esteemed for her performances of Gustav Mahler's works.

 In May of 2004, as part of the Rolex Mentor and Protégé Arts Initiative, world-renowned soprano Jessye Norman chose Ms. Platts from 26 candidates world-wide to be her protégée.
 Since then, Susan has had the honor of mentoring with Ms. Norman.
 With the generous support of Rolex, Susan recently commissioned a new work for mezzo-soprano and orchestra from renowned Canadian composer Marjan Mozetich.
 Under the Watchful Sky comprises three songs that use ancient Chinese texts from Shi Jing (The Book of Songs) which explore the universal passions and tribulations of humankind, was premiered by the Québec Symphony under Yoav Talmi in November 2010.